PythonLinks/Mecrisp-Ice/docs/source/instruction-set.rst

 ------------

 For more advanced users, the J1 includes elided, which execute two or more ANSI words in one clock cycle.
-You can read more at the bottom of `this page <https://github.com/jamesbowman/swapforth/blob/master/j1a/basewords.fs>`_ All of the J1 elided words are available in the cross compiled nucleus.
+You can read more at the bottom of `the SwapForth instruction page <https://github.com/jamesbowman/swapforth/blob/master/j1a/basewords.fs>`_
+All of the J1 elided words are available in the cross compiled nucleus.

 Mecrisp Ice